Ogoa/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 0-isupper.c
 Task 0
 This program contains a function that checks for an uppercase character and returns 1 if true and 0 if otherwise.

+1-isdigit.c
+Task 1
+This program contains a function that checks for a digit(0 through 9) and returns 1 if the given number is a digit, otherwise it returns 0;